Joe Maddon: 2006–2007

 On November 15, 2005, Maddon was hired to manage the Tampa Bay Devil Rays.
 The Rays went in Maddon's first two seasons.
 The Rays were in yet another re-building phase, this time under the management of General Manager Andrew Friedman.
 Tampa Bay held the lowest payroll in baseball at $44 million.
 They had yet to have a winning season but were hopeful due to the development of young homegrown stars David Price, Evan Longoria, James Shields and B. J. Upton.
 Unlike his predecessor, Lou Piniella, Maddon preached patience in developing a young core of players while enduring back to back 90+ game losing seasons.

 2008 season

 In 2008, Maddon guided the newly renamed Rays to the first winning season and division title in franchise history.
 He led a team of young players that won the American League East over the heavily favored New York Yankees and Boston Red Sox.
-Maddon's team recorded the franchise's first playoff series victory in the 2008 American League Division Series (ALDS) vs. the Chicago White Sox by 3–1 and a 4-games-to-3 triumph over the rival Red Sox in the 2008 American League Championship Series (ALCS).
+Maddon's team recorded the franchise's first playoff series victory in the 2008 American League Division Series (ALDS) vs. the Chicago White Sox by 3–1, and followed with a 4-games-to-3 triumph over the rival Red Sox in the 2008 American League Championship Series (ALCS).
 This was the first World Series appearance for the Rays, in which Tampa Bay held home-field advantage against the Philadelphia Phillies.
 The Phillies won the World Series in five games.
 Maddon won the American League Manager of the Year Award.
 He also received the Chuck Tanner Major League Baseball Manager of the Year Award.